Health and Physical Education (HPE): Ages Nine to Twelve

 Typically, children will:

-.01 Name and understand the internal and external parts and systems of the body and understand their functions
+.01 Develop a broader understanding of the internal and external parts and systems of the body and understand their functions

-.02 Explain the consequences of personal lifestyle choices
+.02 Explain and analyse the consequences of personal lifestyle choices

 .03 Describe safe practices appropriate to a range of situations